 David Brandon Dennis

 David Brandon Dennis (Ph.D., The Ohio State University, 2011) studies European and German history using global and transnational approaches.
-Specifically, his areas of focus include gender and sexuality history, maritime history, and the history of science.
+Specifically, his areas of focus include masculinity history, maritime history, and the history of science.
 He has published in such venues as German History, Isis: A Journal of the History of Science Society, and The Blackwell Companion to German Cinema.
 Currently serving as associate professor of history and head of the Humanities Program at Dean College in Franklin, Massachusetts, he is the recipient of numerous research grants and fellowships, including a DAAD Fellowship, Fulbright Research Award, and a grant from the National Endowment for the Humanities.

 R. A. Lawson (Ph.D., Vanderbilt, 2003) is a cultural historian who has written on musical, visual, and theatrical arts.
 His signature work is Jim Crow’s Counterculture: The Blues and Black Southerners, 1890-1945 (LSU Press), which won the Gulf South Historical Association’s Thomason Prize for book of the year in 2011.
 His most recent research and pedagogical projects explore the cultural history of medicine in the U.S.—work that was funded by the National Endowment of the Humanities.
 Lawson won the Hicks-Kennedy Award for service to the New England History Teachers Association for his role as associate editor at the New England Journal of History.
 He recently earned the Excellence in Teaching Award from the National Society of Leadership and Success for his contributions in and out of the classroom—the third pedagogical award of his career.
 He is professor of history and Director of the Honors Program at Dean College.